Skyhawkbotics/firstdocs/source/docs/programming/git.md

 Now that you've opted to use git for your code, let's get you and your programmers ready to contribute and make new code!

-!!! info "Written for FTC"
+!!! warning "Written for FTC"

     These instructions for setting up git are designed specifically for use in the FIRST Tech Challenge.
+They may not apply for other applications.

 ### Setting Up GitHub